SmooSenseAI/sense-table/docs/guide/folder-browser.md

-# Folder Browser
+# Folder Browser as a mini Catelog

-Data Catelog is very useful when you want to discover and overview your data, but it is often maintained by SRE team, inflexible to change and difficult to customize.
+Data Catelog is very useful when you want to discover and overview your data, but it is often maintained by a separate SRE team, inflexible to change and difficult to customize.

-SenseTable empowers you to directly use File System as a simple catelog.
+SenseTable empowers you to directly use File System as a mini catelog.
 Benefits:

 - It is very fast to get started and flexible to make changes.
 - Most of LLMs natively know how to access file systems.